This Article Explores

 Your blockchain wallet is the Key.
 So when you buy the commodity, the coin is delivered to Brinks.
 You hold the Key, or we can hold it at a digital custodian for institutional investors.
 While that physical coin is sitting at Brinks, you can trade the Key on an exchange, and whoever owns that Key owns the commodity.

-Diamond Standard has the world's only regulator license for a commodity token, meaning whoever owns that token has a regulator-approved settlement of the physical commodity.
+Diamond Standard has the world's only regulator license for a commodity token, meaning whoever owns that token has a regulator-supervised process of the physical commodity.
 That token can be owned by the futures contract or the ETF custodian.

 Nate Geraci: I understand there is a trust filed, and it sounds like the structure of this trust is very similar to the Grayscale Bitcoin Trust.
 The shares are available to accredited investors, and there is a lockup period.
 Is that a fair comparison for what you are initially trying to do with the trust?